Sociology Optional Crash Course & Test Series 2027 - LevelUp IAS

 Why Join This Program?

-• Focused and Timely Revision: Revise the complete syllabus across 22 classes scheduled before each test to maintain momentum.
+• Focused and Timely Revision: Revise the complete syllabus across 20-25 classes.

 • Answer Writing Skill Development: Build clarity and precision through countdown sessions, writing drills, and continuous feedback.

-• Exam-Aligned Test Strategy: Prepare with 8 tests (5 thematic and 3 comprehensive) that simulate the UPSC environment and test application of concepts.
+• Exam-Aligned Test Strategy: Includes 8 tests (5 thematic and 3 comprehensive) that simulate the UPSC environment and test application of concepts.

-• Integration and Current Affairs Support: Learn how to interlink themes across papers and effectively incorporate current social issues into your answers.
+• Integration and Current Affairs Support: Learn how to interlink themes & effectively incorporate current social issues in answers.

 • Most Probable Questions Practice: Work on faculty-identified questions based on PYQ trends and topical relevance.